Android Kunjappan Version 5.25

 Android Kunjappan Version 5.25 is a 2019 Indian Malayalam-language science fiction comedy-drama film written and directed by Ratheesh Balakrishnan Poduval (in his directorial debut), produced by Santhosh T. Kuruvilla, and starring Suraj Venjaramoodu, Soubin Shahir, Sooraj Thelakkad, Kendy Zirdo, and Saiju Kurup.

 The music was composed by Bijibal.
 In the plot, Subramanian (Soubin Shahir) goes to Russia for work, leaving his old-age father Bhaskaran Poduval (Suraj Venjaramoodu) with an android called Kunjappan (Sooraj Thelakkad) to take care of him.
 Bhaskaran, however, hates the idea.
-Also, it may be inspired from 2012 American movie Robot & Frank.

 The film was released in India on 8 November 2019.
 It received critical acclaim and was one of the commercially successful Malayalam films released in the year.
 The movie won three Kerala State Film Awards including Best Actor award for Suraj.

 Plot

 Bhaskaran Poduval (Suraj Venjaramoodu) is a stubborn old man who is very reluctant to get accustomed to any new-age technology and is therefore seen as a 'boomer' by some of the younger men in town.
 He resides in Payyanur with his son Subramanian alias Chuppan (Soubin Shahir), a mechanical engineer.
 He is first seen at the Bali ceremony of his friend Kunjappan, who is shown to be a rather short man.
 As Kunjappan's son Vinu is in the middle of performing the ritual, Bhaskaran questions some aspects of the ritual, eventually infuriating Vinu, who storms off in a rage.

 Bhaskaran wants his son to be by his side during his last days, and that is why he prohibits his son from applying for any job, and to refuse any job offer he receives.
 Subramanian, in frustration, demands on going to Russia, as he had got a job in a Japanese Robotics firm there.
 This causes an argument between the father and son, which ends in Subramanian leaving for Russia.

 Once there, he meets Hitomi, the daughter of a Malayali father and a Japanese mother, who is very fond of Kerala and Keralites.
 They form a close bond, and Hitomi tells Subramanian about her father who died of Alzheimer's.
 She also introduces him to the robotic home nurse (an android) who took care of her father during his last days.
 While repairing the robot, he gets a call from his cousin Prasannan (Saiju Kurup) (who takes care of Bhaskaran), telling him that the maid that Subramanian had employed to look after Bhaskaran was not good, and that he should immediately return home.
 Subramanian feels guilty about his inability to take care of his father, and he discusses the idea of resigning with Hitomi and his boss.
-However, his boss persuades him to not to give up on a promising career for a task that someone else can do.
+However, his boss persuades him not to give up on a promising career for a task that someone else can do.